kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 #### Alpha

-- New `int32 NodeMaxCrashLoopBackOff` field in `KubeletFlags` struct, validated to a minimum of 1 and a maximum of 300, used when `EnableKubeletCrashLoopBackoffMax` feature flag enabled, to customize CrashLoopBackOff per node
+- New `int32 crashloopbackoff.max` field in `KubeletConfiguration` API, validated
+  to a minimum of 1 and a maximum of 300, used when `EnableKubeletCrashLoopBackoffMax` feature flag enabled, to customize CrashLoopBackOff per node